austin-lai/Remove_MP3Tag_with_Python/README.md

         # Skip "cover art" and "acoustid fingerprint" field
         key_str = str(key).lower()
-        if "cover art" in key_str or "cover" in key_str or "acoustid fingerprint" in key_str or "covr" in key_str or "unsyncedlyrics" in key_str or "lyrics" in key_str or "lyr" in key_str or "acoustid_fingerprint" in key_str or "tcon" in key_str or "com.apple.itunes" in key_str or "spotify_release_id" in key_str:
-            print(f"Skipping field: {key_str}")  # Debug print to verify exclusion
+        if "cover art" in key_str or "cover" in key_str or "acoustid fingerprint" in key_str or "covr" in key_str or "unsyncedlyrics" in key_str or "lyrics" in key_str or "lyr" in key_str or "acoustid_fingerprint" in key_str or "tcon" in key_str or "com.apple.itunes" in key_str or "spotify_release_id" in key_str or "apic" in key_str: print(f"Skipping field: {key_str}")  # Debug print to verify exclusion
             continue  # Skip the iteration if the key contains "cover art" and "acoustid fingerprint"